 - Coordinate and attend Math, Reading, Technology, and Nutrition Nights

-- Assist parents with strategies of helping children at home
+- Discuss and assist parents with strategies of helping children at home

 - Provide "make and take" workshops for parents to create instructional games for home

 - Serve parents with homework assistance and tutoring